List of Babylon 5 characters: Marcus Cole

 Marcus Cole was played by Jason Carter in the third and fourth seasons of the show.
-During his time on the series he was a leading member of the Rangers, a military force consisting of Humans and Minbari who served the "One", a triumvirate consisting of Jeffrey Sinclair / Valen, Delenn, and John Sheridan.
+He is a leading member of the Rangers, a military force consisting of Humans and Minbari who serve the "One", a triumvirate consisting of Jeffrey Sinclair / Valen, Delenn, and John Sheridan.

 The character's backstory is given as being born on the Arisia Mining Colony, where his family operated a relatively dangerous mining operation.
 His brother William had left the colony and become a Ranger on Minbar; he was killed by the Shadows while visiting Marcus on Arisia.
 Marcus was one of the few survivors (if not the only survivor) of the attack.
 Much of Marcus Cole's early background is told in the novel To Dream In the City of Sorrows by Kathryn Drennan.
 Marcus Cole joined the Rangers following the death of his brother, William, and at times he seems to have joined the Rangers as a form of guilt over his brother's death.

-Cole became close friends with Dr. Stephen Franklin.
-Defending Delenn during her transition to become "Ranger One", Cole engaged Neroon in a fierce one-on-one battle.
-Despite losing, and nearly being killed, he earned Neroon's respect, even getting Neroon to laugh warmly.
+Cole becomes close friends with Dr. Franklin.
+Defending Delenn during her transition to become "Ranger One", Cole engages Neroon in a fierce one-on-one battle.
+Despite losing, and nearly being killed, he earns Neroon's respect, even getting Neroon to laugh warmly.
 It was also revealed on the show (episode: The Summoning) that Marcus Cole was a virgin, a character aspect which was a marked departure for a dashing hero role.
-However, the combination of his virginity and fighting skill once led him to (only half-jokingly) compare himself to Sir Galahad (A Late Delivery From Avalon).
+However, the combination of his virginity and fighting skill once led him to (only half-jokingly) compare himself to Sir Galahad ("A Late Delivery From Avalon").

-He fell in love with Susan Ivanova.
-However, the two did not become involved in the course of the television series.
+He falls in love with Susan Ivanova.
+However, the two do not become involved.
 Some attribute this to Ivanova's previous history of disastrous romantic relationships, such as her relationship with Talia Winters.
-Later, after a devastating attack on Ivanova and Cole's White Star during the battle to reclaim Earth from the tyrannical government of President Clark, Cole took the severely injured Ivanova to Babylon 5.
-Using an alien execution device that takes one person's life-energy and transfers it to another, he sacrificed his life to save hers.
-His corpse was then preserved by Ivanova's request in cryogenic suspension in the future hope that he might be revived.
+Later, after a devastating attack on Ivanova and Cole's White Star during the battle to reclaim Earth from the tyrannical government of President Clark, Cole takes the severely injured Ivanova to Babylon 5.
+Using an alien execution device that takes one person's life-energy and transfers it to another, he sacrifices his life to save hers.
+His corpse is then preserved at Ivanova's request in cryogenic suspension in the hope that he might be revived in the future.
 This was actually not shown in the series, but in the credits of "Sleeping in Light".
-The credits showed each character as we first saw them and as we last saw them, and the last image of Cole showed a cryogenic capsule showing that he was preserved at Captain Ivanova's request.
+The credits showed each character as first and last seen.